LucasArkana/lunaryorn.github.io/pages/emacs.md

     url: "/emacs.atom"
 ---

-I use [Spacemacs][], a [GNU Emacs] distribution, for most of my daily work, with some custom layers in my [Spacemacs configuration][spacemacsd].
-I also maintain a couple of Emacs packages:
+I use [GNU Emacs][] distribution for most of my daily work, with an [elaborate personal configuration][emacsd].
+I also maintain a couple of Emacs
+packages:

 * [Flycheck][] is an on-the-fly syntax checking extension, intended as replacement for Flymake, with better performance, more supported languages and